mtyin/spanner-graph-agent/src/graph_agents/instructions/schema/to_model/NL_TO_MODEL_INSTRUCTIONS.md

   }
 }
 ```
-> **Confirmation Template**: "Here is the JSON representation of the logical graph schema based on your description.
+> **Confirmation Template**: "Here is the JSON representation of the graph model based on your description.
 How does this look?
 I'm happy to help with any revisions."

 ---